-According to the Better Business Bureau (BBB), Stanislaus Credit Control Service, Inc. was founded in 1961 in Modesto, CA. The BBB opened its file in 2003.
+They’re legit.
+According to the Better Business Bureau (BBB), Stanislaus Credit Control Service, Inc. is a legitimate collection agency, founded in 1961 in Modesto, CA. The BBB opened its file in 2003.
 SCCS is listed as a corporation and a collection agency.
 Buzzfile lists a founding date of 1955 and estimates SCCS’s annual revenue at $2 million and the size of its staff at 37 people.

 SCCS’s website states that since 1955 they have “been an innovative leader in the collection industry” and that in 1990, they “were among the first agencies in the nation to acquire and adopt the efficiency of the predictive dialer.”
 SCCS’s use of predictive dialing increased their “contact rate by 300%,” and is part of a collection strategy that understands “the importance of a telephone call during the pre-collect stage.”

 SCCS does not specify in which industries its collections staff specialize, although they do indicate that they collect delinquent healthcare accounts and returned checks.
 Their full-service collections office uses several different strategies, including their “Letter Services Plus” and “Direct Assignment” programs; their proprietary NSF check recovery program; a legal recovery program; and a policy for cancellation of accounts.

 The “Letter Services Plus” program provides dunning letter and telephone calling collection efforts.
 Their “Direct Assignment” program “is designed especially for the toughest collection cases, using vigorous collection techniques with proven results.”
 Their NSF check recovery program offers various contingency- and commissions-based rating plans.
 Their legal recovery program addresses accounts that have failed to respond to direct assignment or NSF recovery techniques and are offered on a contingency basis.
 Accounts are cancelled at no charge to the client.